bonastreyair/node-red-contrib-teachable-machine/README.md

 ### Step 4

-In `Node-RED` send a buffered image to the node.
+In `Node-RED` send a buffered image (jpeg or png) to the node.
 Check the example in the `Import` section.

 ## Requirements